 This direction is constantly evolving and everyone can contribute:

 Code Review is an essential activity of software development.
-It ensures that contributions to a project maintain and improve code quality, and is an avenue of mentorship and feedback for engineers.
+It ensures that contributions to a project maintain and improve code quality and security, and is an avenue of mentorship and feedback for engineers.
 It can also be one of the most time consuming activities in the software development process.

 GitLab's guiding principle for Code Review is: Reviewing code is an activity that ultimately improves the resulting product, by improving the quality of the code while optimizing for the speed at which that code is delivered.

 The Code Review process begins with authors proposing changes to an existing project via a change proposal.
-Once they've proposed the changes they need to request feedback from peers (Developers, Designers, Product Managers, etc) and then respond to that feedback.
+Once they've proposed the changes they need to request feedback from peers (Developers, Designers, Security and Operations Teams, Product Managers, etc) and then respond to that feedback.
 Ultimately, a merge request needs to be approved and then merged for the Code Review process to be completed for a given changeset.

 GitLab's vision for code review is a place where:

 In GitLab, Code Review takes place in the merge request.
-GitLab should make these tasks efficient and easy, so that velocity and code quality both increase even if the merge request isn't perfect.
+GitLab should make these tasks efficient and easy, so that velocity and code quality and security both increase while allowing for future iterations.

 The code review process involves at least two roles (author, and reviewer) but may involve many people, who work together to achieve code quality standards and mentor the author.
 Furthermore, many reviewers are often not Developers.
 Reviewers may be Developers, Product Designers, Product Managers, Technical Writers, Security Engineers and more.

-In support of GitLab's vision for code review, areas of interest and improvement can be organized by the following goals:
+In support of GitLab's vision for code review, areas of interest and improvement can be organized by the following themes:

 Later: Expressive merge request comments